v-finance/camelot/doc/sphinx/source/tutorial/importer.rst

 **Keep the user informed**

-For each movie imported, a :class:`camelot.view.action_steps.UpdateProgress` object is :keyword:`yield` to the GUI to inform the user of the import progress.
+For each movie imported, a :class:`camelot.view.action_steps.update_progress.UpdateProgress` object is :keyword:`yield` to the GUI to inform the user of the import progress.
 Each time such an object is yielded, the progress bar is updated.